tmhglnd/drumcode/docs/README.md

 ### `dc.slide`

+### `dc.average`

+Compute a rolling average from the incoming number over a history of numbers.
+The size of the history can be adjusted, but the default is 4.

+inlets:
+1. (number) average this number
+2. (number) history size (default = 4, min = 2, max = 256)

+messages:
+- clear - clear the history to reset the average

 ### `dc.thresh`

-Output the incoming value to the left when it is greater than the set threshold (minimum value), else output it to the right.
+Output the incoming value to the left when it is greater or equal to the set threshold (minimum value), else output it to the right.

 inlets:
 1. (number) input to gate